Information for Parents & Carers

 - Career services through personal development seminars, leadership opportunities, work experience, volunteering

-These services are also available to postgraduates based at our Kensington facility
+The majority of these services are also available to postgraduates based at our Kensington facility.

 Who should I contact when things go wrong?